bhiggi01/Brian_Portfolio/README.md

 # Brian Portfolio

-## Introdution:
+## Introduction:
-Hello and welcome.
-Below you will find projects I have completed during my Masters in Data Science and Analytics.
-Under each Project, you will find a description and a link to the code and reports.
-Please bare in mind that these projects are from an educational perspective but will give you examples of my coding.
-Overal I have a 84% average so far and am due to complete my masters in Dec 2023.
-I am currently completing my main project and this proect will be undate over time.
+Hello and thank you for visiting my GitHub Portfolio.
+Within this repository, I present a selection of my projects that I have undertaken as part of my Masters of Data Science and Analytics.
+For each project, you will see a description and links to corresponding code and reports.
+It's important to note that these projects are primarily academic in nature but offer an insight into my coding abilities.

+With a current academic average of 84% I am on track to complete my Masters program in December 2023.
+I am currently completing my main project so this project will be updated several times over the next few weeks.